 The file needs to be accessible at the root directory of the project, so you should symlink it like

-so (assuming you set CMake to configure in the directory named
+so (assuming you have configured CMake in the

 ln -s build/compile_commands.json